 Opening and Closing Assemblies

 With dotPeek, you can open any .NET assemblies, decompile and explore their contents.
-Assemblies can be decompiled and presented as C# code, or original source code can be fetched from local or remote location using PDB files and source servers.
+Assemblies can be decompiled and presented as C# code, IL code, or original source code can be fetched from local or remote location using PDB files and symbol servers.
 For more information, see Code Presentation Options.

 Supported assembly file types include: